Gmugra/net.cactusthorn.config/README.md

     Optional<Set<TimeUnit>> units();
 }
 ```
-Based on this interface annotation-processor will generate implementation.
+Based on this interface the annotations-processor will generate the implementation.
-And all what is need to get properties values, is to get the implementation using factory, e.g.:
+And all you need to do to get property values is to get an implementation using the `ConfigFactory`, e.g.:
 ```java
 MyConfig myConfig =
     ConfigFactory.builder()